 The City conditionally permits SROs with a use permit in the R-4 zoning district.
 While the City doesn't establish any use-specific development standards or approval criteria, SROs are subject to development standards applying to multifamily housing projects and standard findings for approval identified in the Development Code for conditional use permits.
 The requirement for a conditional use permit is a potential constraint to the development of SROs and an implementation program is included in the Housing Element to allow SROs in the R-4 zoning district as a permitted use.
-As described in Chapter 5, there is approximately 45.7 acres of land available for housing development across seven sites in the R-4 zoning district, which will provide opportunities for new SRO development in Clovis.
+As described in Chapter 5, there is approximately 45.7 acres of land available for housing development in Clovis.
 However, the application of multifamily development standards may pose a constraint to the development of SRO housing projects, which tend to provide smaller units and have a lower parking need.
-A program is included in the Housing Element to adopt development standards specific to SRO housing, including density equivalencies and realistic parking requirements, to make SROs more feasible.
+A program is included in the Housing Element to SRO housing including density equivalencies and realistic parking requirements, to make SROs more feasible.